mnabarro/code-sherpas-FTL-API/README.md

 Test suite will include one test for each endpoint of this API.
  - Feature #1: Create a ship
  - Feature #2: List all ships
+ - Feature #3: Shoots from A spaceship to B spaceship.

+	 B spaceship health decreases by 1 with each shoot received.

 ## Running the app
 Open a terminal window.
 Chdir to the project's folder